Freshwater Dolphins and Porpoises

 See also: Ambassador’s_response_letter

 Bycatch in fishing gear, especially gillnets, is the most serious and immediate problem for most populations.
 Freshwater cetaceans are also vulnerable to habitat modification and degradation (e.g., noise, chemical pollution, dams, lack of stream volume), and they compete with humans for prey.
 Vessel strikes, fishing with explosives, and entrapment in water management structures, notably irrigation canals, can cause injury or death.

 Current Conservation Efforts

 The Commission continues its engagement on freshwater cetaceans both within the IWC Scientific Committee and through interactions with field researchers and conservationists in Asia and South America.

 The Future/Next Steps

 The threats to freshwater cetaceans are ongoing and the impacts of human development need to be managed.
-The Commission is encouraging further work on Irrawaddy dolphin health and behavior in the Mekong as enforcement efforts are strengthened there and is working to build support for efforts to understand and address threats to Irrawaddy dolphins in Myanmar.
-The IWC Scientific Committee recently highlighted the dire situation of the Yangtze finless porpoise which, without additional conservation efforts by the Chinese government, may follow the baiji to extinction in this heavily industrialized river.
+The Commission is encouraging further work on Irrawaddy dolphin conservation and behavior in the Mekong as enforcement efforts are strengthened there and is working to build support for efforts to understand and address threats to Irrawaddy dolphins in Myanmar and Indonesia.
+The IWC Scientific Committee recently highlighted the dire situation of the Yangtze finless porpoise which, without additional conservation efforts by the Chinese government, may follow the baiji to extinction in this heavily industrialized, densely populated river system.